 In addition to tangible rewards, NHS employees also benefit from other positive factors such as a proven commitment to diversity and inclusion, and the intrinsic social value of the work - a factor which encourages many people to work for the NHS in the first place.

-Reward has a role to play in changing employee perception about their benefit package.
+Reward has a role to play in changing employee perception about their benefits package.
 It also helps NHS employers evaluate and strengthen their strategy towards staff recruitment, retention and engagement in a challenging financial climate.
 By proactively using reward well across these elements, NHS organisations can promote themselves as local employers of choice.

 A successful reward approach will depend on engagement across your organisation including: